al2f's website / Just another blog in the 'Verse

 https://vscodium.com/

+I have not used VSCodium for quite a while, preferring Zed over it.
 Falls under the WOW, it’s such a nice editor, sooo many features, and lightning-fast-until-it’s-not category.

 File Management